03leg/KickOffBot.com/packages/builder/docs/docs/intro.md

 ---
 sidebar_position: 1
 slug: /
+title: Get started
 ---

-# Create your first Telegram bot
+# Create your first telegram bot

 Let's start by creating your first telegram bot on the KickoffBot platform.
 After you log in, you will see a list of your bots.
 In your case, this list is empty because you haven’t created any bots yet.
 Simply click the 'Create Your First Bot' button to get started.